-Facts about Stainless Steel - Properties and Uses
+Facts About Stainless Steel - Iron Based Alloy

 Stainless steel is an iron based alloy.
 It is a strong alloy and is resistant to corrosion and rusting.
 It can withstand high temperatures.